doodlebunnyhops/doodlebunnyhops.github.io/content/contribute/website.md

 ---
 title: "Website"
 weight: 1
+description: "How to contribute updates to this website through GitHub."
 ---

 In github we are taking in "issues" to submit your request to add something, point out a mistake in the website, or questions about the website.